 Other than getting flu shots to protect you against the flu virus, it will help to get a pneumonia shot (Pneumovax).
 This is a shot you should get every 5-10 years.
 Other vaccinations include the zoster vaccine, which shields you from shingles, and Tdap, which protects you against whooping cough, tetanus, and diphtheria.

-3. Follow Your Doctor’s Action Plan
+3. Follow Your Doctor’s Asthma Prevention Strategies Action Plan.

-Your doctor understands your condition, and you well enough to create a personalized action plan to manage your asthma.
+Your doctor understands your condition, and you are well enough to create a personalized action plan to manage your asthma.
 They will give you your medications and advise you on how to use the peak flow meter.

 This meter is sufficient for measuring how well air travels throughout your lungs.
 It can also let you know in advance when your airways are narrow ahead of time before symptoms show.
 This alone can save you from an attack before it happens.

 Peak flows let you know how fast you can expel air from your lungs and provide readings to measure your results.
-You must understand the zones to see if your breathing is optimal or you are in danger.
+You must understand the zones to see if your breathing is optimal or if you are in danger.

-There are also spirometry tests the doctor may add into the plan to see how much hair your lungs can contain and how much air you can release following a deep breath.
+There are also spirometry tests the doctor may add to the plan to see how much hair your lungs can contain and how much air you can release following a deep breath.
 This is known as forced expiratory volume (FEV), and the recording is often expressed as a percentage.